Some recent progress in Suwanee also means a bit of history will be erased.

 Burnette Road is named after one of the oldest families in Suwanee.
 It extends into other areas in the city, such as the Suwanee Sports Academy, and those stretches of the road are not expected to be renamed.
 Burnette Elementary School is on the stretch that will be renamed.

-The road extension and bridge over the interstate opened to traffic in August and formally was dedicated by county and state officials this week.
+The road extension and bridge over the interstate and formally was dedicated by county and state officials this week.
 It was part of a $20.4 million project that largely was funded by federal stimulus money.